jim-collier/x9git/contributing.md

 - `cicd/cicd.bash --quick` - the whole pipeline, minus the slow stages.
 Run this before you push.
 - `cicd/cicd.bash` - everything, including the fuzz suite and the demo.

+- `cicd/parity.bash` - just the parity suite: whether the two builds *answer the same* for one input, rather than whether each behaves correctly.
+Runs inside the test stage too.
+- `cicd/release.bash --dry-run` - what cutting a release would do, changing nothing.
 - `cicd/test.bash` - just the regression suite.
 It builds throwaway repos under a temp directory and never touches the network or your real repos.
 - `cicd/fuzz.bash` - just the fuzz suite.